 1. Plan ahead - What sorts of activities do you enjoy?
 If possible, ask advice from someone with similar interests who has been to Alaska.
 Research your areas of interest and Alaska's fascinating history before you come.
-You can find Alaskan books and films in the Alaska Natural History Association catalogue.
-The book store link and much more information is available on our web site which is: http://AlaskaCenters.gov.
+You can find Alaskan books and films in the Alaska Geographic bookstore.
 We will also be happy to send you brochures by mail.
-Our address is: Alaska Public Lands Information Center, 605 W 4th avenue, Suite 105, Anchorage, AK 99501.
-Stop by and visit us when you arrive in Anchorage.
 There are 3 other Alaska Public Lands Information Centers for you to visit.
-They are in Fairbanks, Tok, and Ketchikan and may be accessed through our website.
+They are in Fairbanks, Tok, and Ketchikan.
 Keep in mind that Alaska is a big state and travel time between points of interest may be greater than you think.
 Making reservations is advisable, especially between June 15 and August 15, which is our peak season.
 Shoulder season travel is from May 15 to June 15 and August 15 to September 15.

 6. Winter -- Consider a winter trip to Alaska.
 February and March are the best months as sunlight has returned and snow conditions are good for skiing and dog sled racing.
-The Iditarod sled dog racestarts right in front of our building, 4th avenue and "F" street, on the 1st Saturday in March.
-For more winter activities, please visit:
+The Iditarod sled dog racestarts right in front of our building, 4th Avenue and "F" Street, on the 1st Saturday in March.